-We are writing to notify you of an incident that may have impacted personal information involving two Maine residents.
-We've determined that a former Capital One employee accessed customers' credit card accounts and made unauthorized payments on November 10, 2020, to their personal credit card using external payment sources.
-After thoroughly investigating this matter, we do not believe that the personal information of any Maine resident was used in these unauthorized transactions.
-However, our investigation did determine that the former employee viewed two (2) Maine residents' personal information as part of what we believe was legitimate account servicing/maintenance activity in or around the time of this incident.
-As a result, out of an abundance of caution, we have sent notice of this incident to the two Maine resident(s), letting them know their personal information may have been compromised through the servicing interactions with this former employee.
-We also offered 24 free months of "myTrueldentity" service by TransUnion to the Maine resident(s) we notified.
-We have attached a copy of the notice we sent to the Maine resident(s) we notified in connection with this matter.
+After thoroughly investigating this matter, we do not believe that the personal information of any Maine resident was compromised in this incident.
+However, our investigation did determine that the former employee viewed Maine residents' personal information in connection with what we believe was legitimate account servicing/maintenance activity in or around the time of this incident.
+As a result, out of an abundance of caution, we have sent notice of this incident to three (3) Maine residents, letting them know their personal information may have been compromised.
+We also offered 24 free months of "myTrueIdentity" service by TransUnion to the Maine residents we notified.

+We have attached a copy of the notice we sent to the Maine residents we notified in connection with this matter.

 We remain committed to maintaining high standards for customer service and customer data security and want to assure you that we are taking appropriate steps to protect the personal information of our customers.

 If you have any questions, comments or concerns, please contact Christina Bhirud, Senior Counsel at (702) 908-5083 or Christina.Bhirud@capitalone.com.
-Sincerely, Jonathan Olin Managing Vice President, Chief Counsel Legal, Privacy and Financial Integrity